Rapid rise of Budapest's "ruin bars" sparks conflicts

 Schmuczer and some other locals have banded together to get their voices heard at the local city council, determined that they won't be forced to sell and move to a quieter part of town.

-District mayor Gyorgy Vattamany acknowledged the authorities were only now realising the extent of the problem and were working on a solution.
+District mayor Zsolt Vattamany acknowledged the authorities were only now realizing the extent of the problem and were working on a solution.

 But he ruled out closing the bars, instead suggesting stricter limits could to introduced for the entertainment quarter.